Homepage

 Get to the airport in plenty of time and remember to take your smart phone with you or your printed boarding cards.

-Travelling hand luggage only?
-Then bypass check-in and go straight to security as normal.
+Travelling with hand luggage only?
+You can bypass check-in and go straight to security as normal.

 Staff will scan your printed boarding pass or phone and you can even use these to pass through security.